mongodb/specifications/source/auth/tests/mongodb-oidc.md

 ## Unified Spec Tests

 Drivers MUST run the unified spec tests in all supported OIDC environments.
+Drivers MUST set the placeholder authMechanism properties (`ENVIRONMENT` and `TOKEN_RESOURCE`, if applicable).

 ______________________________________________________________________

-## Prose Tests
+## Machine Authentication Flow Prose Tests

+Drivers MUST run the machine prose tests when `OIDC_TOKEN_DIR` is set.
+Drivers can either set the `ENVIRONMENT:test` auth mechanism property, or use a custom callback that also reads the file.

+Drivers can also choose to run the machine prose tests on GCP or Azure VMs.

 Drivers MUST implement all prose tests in this section.
 Unless otherwise noted, all `MongoClient` instances MUST be configured with `retryReads=false`.

-Drivers MUST run the prose tests in all supported OIDC environments.

 > [!NOTE]
 > For test cases that create fail points, drivers MUST either use a unique `appName` or explicitly remove the fail point